raspberrypilearning/raspberry-pi-connect/en/step_1.md

 ## Install Raspberry Pi Connect
 --- task ---

-With your Raspberry Pi connected to a monitor, keyboard, and mouse, open a terminal.
-Type in each of the the commands below, one by one, to install the latest version of Raspberry Pi Connect.
+Make sure your Raspberry Pi is connected to a monitor, keyboard, and mouse.
+Open a terminal and type in each of the commands below, one by one, to install the latest version of Raspberry Pi Connect.

 --- code ---
 ---